-Ports represent the externally visible interface to a module and are used to transfer data into and out of the module and are defined using sc\port, sc\in, or sc\out constructs.
+Ports represent the externally visible interface to a module and are used to transfer data into and out of the module.
+Specialized ports using the sc\in and sc\out constructs are used to describe this pin level description at the module boundary.